duncanmcclean/simple-commerce/docs/cart-and-orders.md

 ### Order Numbers

+> Note: This only applies when storing orders as entries.
+If you're [storing orders in a database](/database-orders), the order number will be automaticaly generated from the order's ID in the database.

 When an order is created, a unique order number will be assigned.
 It'll often be formatted like so: `#1234`.

 By default, order numbers will start at `#2000` and will continue endlessly.
 If you wish for order numbers to start at say, `#5000`, you can configure that in your `config/simple-commerce.php` config file.